ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/03-setup-tijs.md

 within the community.
 The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.

 # Starting with Data

+## Description
 Often times, the first step in a bioinformatics workflow is getting the data you want to work with onto a computer where you can work with it.
 If you have sequenced your own data, the sequencing center will usually provide you with a link that you can use to download your data.
 Today we will be working with a dataset made available by Max van Hooren.

 We are studying a drought experiment containing 6 arabidopsis shoot samples.
 All grown 12 days on agar, 9 days on vermiculite with media.
 Then the drought group (21, 23, 24) got their media taken away, while the control group (06, 07, 08) kept their media for another 6 days after which the samples were harvested.

-From these samples RNA was sequenced (Ion-torrent)of wich you will be provided with a subset, 6 raw sequence files, containing 1.000.000 single-end reads each.
-Futher more you get the arabidopsis genome fasta file, an annotation file and the environment file ammong others , together in 1 zipped file.
+From these samples, mRNA were sequenced using the Proton Ion system ([RNA Biology & Applied Bioinformatics group@SILS](http://sils.uva.nl/content/research-groups/rna-biology--applied-bioinformatics/rna-biology--applied-bioinformatics.html)).
+6 raw sequence files were randomly subsampled to contain 1.000.000 single-end reads each.
+Furthermore, you will get the Arabidopsis genome fasta file, an annotation file and the environment file among others altogether in one zipped file.

+## Download
 To download the data, run the commands below.
 It will take about 10 minutes to download the files.
 ~~~
 wget path and name of the zipped folder containing all the data
 ~~~

 The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
 This makes it faster to transfer, and allows it to take up less space on our computer.
 Let's unzip one of the files so that we can look at all the files.